 There's been some mixed stories about what happened down in Oklahoma.

-We checked in with one of our sources on the ground there, and apparently there's some issues involving the dash cam video that only works when the front lights are turned on and when rear hazard lights are turned on, as the case in this situation that happened down there, since it was a traffic hazard.
+We checked in with one of our sources on the ground there, and apparently there's some issues involving the dash cam video that only works when the front lights are turned on, and when rear hazard lights are turned on, as the case in this situation that happened down there, since it was a traffic hazard, the camera did not turn on or engage.

 What's going on down there?

-Well, we're finding out that uh Reverend Al Sharpton and the National Action Network have planned a couple rallies, one in New York and one here in Tulsa on Tuesday that will be the uh Tulsa rally.
+Well, we're finding out that Reverend Al Sharpton and the National Action Network have planned a couple rallies, one in New York and one here in Tulsa on Tuesday that will be the Tulsa rally.

-Uh the family has has been very consistent.
+The family has been very consistent.

 There are a couple of church services planned for this evening.

-Um it's a red ball here in Tulsa, uh Sean, I'll I'll tell you that.
+It's a red ball here in Tulsa, Sean.

 That's just the fact.